AdamMescher/contact-manager-cli/README.md

 * Node.js
 * Commander.js: light-weight command-line library for Node.js
 * Inquirer.js: collection of powerful interactive command-line interfaces.
 Used for gathering user input from the command-line.
 * MongoDB: NoSQL document-oriented database.
-Used for data persistence.

 This is my first forray into the Node.js Commander module and MongoDB.